emadda/robata/readme.md

 By default the bottom left of any attached trackpads open Robata.
 You just need to rest your finger lightly (no tap needed).

-You can customize this via File -> Settings.
+You can customize this via Robata -> Settings.

 You can attach your own keyboard or mouse shortcuts to toggle Robata using any of these methods: